chrissouth89/chrissouth89.github.io/README.md

 # DungeonsAndDragonsCharSheet

 # Concept:
-Interactive D&amp;D Character sheet with dice roller and auto filling information.
+Interactive D&amp;D Character sheet with dice roller.

 # Objective:
-Use the open source "https://api.open5e.com" API to call various information to aid in character creation of a dungeons and dragons character.
+Use the open source "https://api.open5e.com" API to call various information to aid in character creation of a dungeons and dragons character for easier use.

 # Elements:
   * Input field for class.